RealGeeks/batman/README.md

  * **update_on_change** Mapping from file to watch to command to run if the file changes
  * **ensure_symlinks** Mapping from symlink name to target to create symlinks.
 You can use paths relative to the project root for src if you want.
  * **delete_pattern** command-line glob that will search the directory structure and delete all files matching this pattern.
 Be careful with this one!

+## Paths

+All paths in the .batman.yml file are relative to the directory containing the .batman.yml file.
+You can also use `~`, which will expand to the home directory of the user running the `batman` command.

+You can also use absolute paths.

 ## Example .batman.yml (this one is used for our rg2 app)